aws-samples/unity-build-server-with-aws-cdk/README.md

 Please make sure your configuration (VPC, subnets, etc...) are valid BEFORE you activate the license.
 If you want to make changes to those configuration, we recommend to set `retainEni` to `false` (in [`unity-build-server.ts`](cdk/bin/unity-build-server.ts)), which allows removal or replacement of the ENI resource.

 Manual operations are needed to register the server and activate licenses since interaction with [Unity ID Portal](https://id.unity.com/en/account/edit) is unavoidable.
+Here is the summarized version to setup a license server.
+Please also look at [the Unity official document](https://docs.unity3d.com/licensing/manual/ServerSetup-dl.html) for the latest instructions.

 1. Upload the binary file (`Unity.Licensing.Server.linux-x64-{version}.zip`) downloaded from [Unity ID Portal](https://id.unity.com/en/account/edit) to the S3 Bucket (`Bucket` in `UnityLicenseServerStack`, The URL is displayed after `cdk deploy`)
     * Uploading from [AWS Management Console](https://s3.console.aws.amazon.com/s3/buckets) is recommended